LucasDelfino92/morrowindsharp/mwtools.md

 ### TESTool

 TESTool is an older alternative to TES3Merge.
-However, its main purpose to us is its automatic cleaning ability.
+However, its main purpose to us is its ability to clean mods, and the generation of **Merged_Leveled_Lists.esp**.

 - Launch TESTool in MO2.
 - A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
 Click **Yes**.
-- **Merge Objects for active plugins** will generate a Merged_Objects.esp, similar to TES3Merge's Merged Objects.esp.
-It will be placed in your **Overwrite** folder, and you shouldn't move it away from there.
 - Click **Options**.
 - Make sure the following options are active:
   - Ignore tribunal.esm